Turning Research Submissions into Publication With Dryfta Abstract Book Builder

 Automation in Dryfta doesn’t mean rigidity.
 The platform keeps editors firmly in control of layout, order, and presentation.

 Dryfta also provides options for headers and footers, giving editors control over how page numbers, event names, or dates are displayed.
-The same attention applies to indexes—organizers can enable or disable the author index, and the system automatically compiles it from the accepted submissions list.
+The same attention applies to indexes.
+The organizers can enable or disable the author index, and the system automatically compiles it from the accepted submissions list.

 The Technical Underpinnings

-The system arranges the entries according to the chosen layout template, applies typography rules, merges them into a formatted PDF, and attaches optional sections like acknowledgments or advertisements.
+The system arranges the entries according to the chosen layout template, applies typography rules, merges them into a formatted PDF, and attaches optional sections like acknowledgments and sponsor banners.

 All of this happens within seconds.
 What used to take several days of formatting and proofreading is now condensed into a single click.
-The result: a professionally formatted publication that organizers can download, print, or distribute digitally.
+The result is a professionally formatted publication that organizers can download, print, and distribute digitally.

 Abstract book builder